-Romanian-born Canadian violinist Joenne Dumitrascu began her musical studies at the age of six in Europe and continued in the pre-college division of the Royal Conservatory of Music (RCM) in Toronto.
-She went on to train at the RCM’s Glenn Gould Professional School (B. Mus., A.D.), The Boston Conservatory (M.M.), and furthered her training with additional studies at the the Hochschule für Muzik und Theater München, the University of Music and Performing Arts Vienna, as well as the Royal College of Music in London.
+European-born Canadian violinist Joenne Dumitrascu (born Oana Dumitrascu) began her musical studies at the age of six in Europe and continued in the pre-college division of the Royal Conservatory of Music (RCM) in Toronto.
+She went on to train at the RCM’s Glenn Gould Professional School (B. Mus., A.D.), The Boston Conservatory at Berklee (M.M.), and furthered her training with additional studies at the the Hochschule für Muzik und Theater München, the University of Music and Performing Arts Vienna, as well as the Royal College of Music in London.
 Additionally, she trained at the Meadowmount School of Music, the RoundTop Festival-Institute, the Banff Centre, the Summit Music Festival, and the Casalmaggiore International Music Festival in Italy.
-Dumitrascu is currently a doctoral candidate at the State University of New York at Stony Brook (SUNY Stony Brook), where her principal teacher is Philip Setzer, and she studies chamber music with the Emerson Quartet and David Finckel as a member of the newly-established Emerson String Quartet Institute.
+Dumitrascu is currently a doctoral candidate at the State University of New York at Stony Brook (SUNY Stony Brook), where her principal teacher is Philip Setzer, and she studies chamber music with the Emerson String Quartet and David Finckel.
+Dumitrascu recently graduated from the newly-established Emerson String Quartet Institute.

 Dumitrascu was invited to make her orchestral debut at the age of 14 with the Windsor Symphony Orchestra and appeared on CBC Radio a year later performing Bruch’s Violin Concerto No. 1 in G minor.
 She was on the competition circuit and appeared at Johansen, Marteau, Enescu, Stulberg, Glenn Gould Chamber Competition, and Canadian Nationals amongst many others, several of which she was laureate of.
 Dumitrascu is a scholarship and grant recipient of Kiwanis International (Canada Region), Ontario and Canada Arts Councils.